mamoll/nest-menubar/README.md

 This is a basic menubar app that allows you to control your Nest thermostats.

-To use this app, you first need to create a Nest developer account and set up authentication between this app and the Nest web site.
-Follow the [instructions in the Python-nest README](https://github.com/jkoelker/python-nest/blob/master/README.rst).
+To use this app, you first need to set up Google Nest Device Access using the Smart Device Management API (this involves paying a one-time $5 fee).
+Follow the [instructions in the python-google-nest README](https://github.com/axlan/python-nest/blob/master/README.md).

 After launch, you can change the mode and temperature setting of each Nest thermostat: